ivasiljevic/zoom-out-release/README.md

 ##Introduction

 Zoomout is a convolutional neural network architecture for semantic segmentation.
-It maps small image elements (pixels/superpixels) to rich feature representations extracted from a sequence of nested regions of increasing extent.
+It maps small image elements (pixels or superpixels) to rich feature representations extracted from a sequence of nested regions of increasing extent.
 These regions are obtained by "zooming out" from the pixel all the way to scene-level resolution.
 Then, these features are fed into a classifier that outputs a posterior distribution over every pixel in the image.